ColePickley/IT179_Program2/README.md

-See Program2.docx for program description
+Program #2 for IT 179